amazon-braket/amazon-braket-pennylane-plugin-python/README.md

 To run the integ tests, the `AWS_PROFILE` environment variable has to be set to your desired [AWS profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html).

+**Warning**: Running the integ tests will create an S3 bucket in your account.

 ## License

 This project is licensed under the Apache-2.0 License.